 4. Set a huge goal.

+This one is key to your success, and has helped me more in my career than anything else.
 If you don’t set a huge goal, then you will only set your goal based on what you did last year.
 Think outside the box and think big!

 5. Learn a new skill.